sigven/pcgr/pcgrr/pkgdown/index.md

 The Personal Cancer Genome Reporter (PCGR) is a stand-alone software package for functional annotation and translation of individual tumor genomes for precision cancer medicine.
 It interprets primarily somatic SNVs/InDels and copy number aberrations, and has additional support for interpretation of bulk RNA-seq expression data.
 The software [classifies variants](articles/variant_classification.html) both with respect to _oncogenicity_, and _actionability_.
 Interactive HTML output reports allow the user to interrogate the clinical impact of the molecular findings in an individual tumor.

+PCGR supports both of the most recent human genome assemblies (grch37/grch38), and accepts variant calls from both tumor-control and tumor-only sequencing assays.
+Much of the functionality is intended for whole-exome/whole-genome sequencing assays, but you can also apply PCGR to output from targeted sequencing panels.
+If you are interested in the interrogation of germline variants and their relation to cancer predisposition, we recommend trying the accompanying tool [Cancer Predisposition Sequencing Reporter (CPSR)](https://github.com/sigven/cpsr).

-Example screenshots from the quarto-generated cancer genome report by PCGR:
+Example screenshots from the [quarto](https://quarto.org)-based cancer genome report by PCGR:

 ![](img/sc2.png)
 ![](img/sc1.png)